ahockersten/Timed-Vibration/README.md

 - In "Competition mode", two timers happening at the same time will produce sporadic vibration results.
 Need to ignore one of them when both are happening.
-- Strange stuff happens to the "silent" variable on rotation. onTabVisible() is no longer called for some reason, it seems?
-Tabs probably need to be parceled so that they can be recovered on rotation?
-- Double vibration doesn't actually work
+- Double vibration doesn't actually work now because I broke it

 Future improvements
 -------------------